OpenRobotLab/P3Former/README.md

 ## Introduction

-This is an official release of the paper: `Position-Guided Point Cloud Panoptic Segmentation Transformer`.
+This is an official release of [Position-Guided Point Cloud Panoptic Segmentation Transformer](https://arxiv.org/abs/2303.13509).

 ## Abstract